fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - REVISE your own summary to improve any aspect you find lacking (add points important points you missed, tighten prose, improve formatting, etc)
 - ADD 1-3 bullets at the end that describe your changes.
 - Everyone should have a 10 at this point; make sure you can justify that your summary is as good as anyone's.
-- There is nothing to post specifically on the readings for today, but BE SURE you are ready to discuss how the historiographical changes in your summaries reflect the notion of postmodernism.**
+- There is nothing to post specifically on the readings for today, but:
+  - BE READY to discuss how the historiographical changes in your summaries reflect the notion of postmodernism.
+  - BE READY to discuss how the excerpt embodies (or doesn't) a postmodernist approach to historical writing.
 "%}